 - Odd sleeping patterns.
 Since the drug is a stimulant, it keeps users up for long periods of time.
 Binge users may be up for days at a time.

 - An inability to breathe out of one nostril due to nasal perforation.
 This happens to those who snort the drug.

 - Jaw clenching.
-Users are constantly grinding their teeth.
+Regular users are constantly grinding their teeth.
 They may complain that their jaws hurt.

 - Sexual dysfunction.
-Addicts are often unable to maintain arousal.
+Regular cocaine use often makes it hard to maintain arousal.

-The biggest signs of coke dependence are behavioral changes.
-Addicts may tend to engage in riskier and more erratic behavior.
+The most significant signs of cocaine dependence are behavioral changes such as engaging in riskier and more erratic behavior.

-Gender specific treatment programs can help expedite recovery.
-It can also help make the transition much smoother and more comfortable.
-These treatment options can improve care for women.
-The behavioral therapies and counseling are geared towards problems and issues that affect women more than men.
-Both genders deal with stress differently.
-Knowing how to get through to an addict is half the battle.
-It’s also often one of the most difficult parts.
-Gender specific treatment also addresses female-specific risk factors of addiction.
-They also address hormonal fluctuations and changes in the body that can really make a difference during recovery.
+Gender-specific treatment also addresses female-specific risk factors of addiction.
+It also addresses hormonal fluctuations and body changes that can make a difference during recovery.
 These changes are responsible for the different ways that women experience drugs.
 For cocaine abuse, this is important.
 The narcotic affects women in a completely different way than it affects men.
-In addition, most gender specific rehab centers allow only one gender.
-Many women find that’s it is easier for them to open up to other women.
+In addition, most gender-specific rehab centers allow only one gender.
+Many women find that it is easier for them to open up to other women.
 They may feel judged or may have a more difficult time relating to men when it comes to addiction.

 A Women’s Cocaine Addiction Program Is Available in Colorado